Leonardo-Boss/suckless-site/st.suckless.org/patches/hidecursor/index.md

 Hide the X cursor whenever a key is pressed and show it back when the mouse is moved in the terminal window.

+An alternative to this patch might be [xbanish](https://github.com/jcs/xbanish).

 Download
 --------